 QUICK BROWSE CONTENT

 - ROAD MODEL SPECIFICATIONS

-The task of designing the new rally car would again be undertaken by Abarth even though the team had no prior experience in four wheel drive systems.
+The task of designing the new rally car would again be undertaken by Abarth even though the team had no prior experience in four-wheel drive systems and chassis.
 Originally code-named the “SE038 project”, the dedicated design would sport a fully tubular space-frame construction directly evolved from the 037’s and would retain much of the latter’s features such as a mid-engine layout and lack of a rear bumper replaced by large roll-up mudflaps.

 Unlike before, Abarth designed an all new F1-inspired engine especially for the new rally car.
 It was built very lightweight but incredibly balanced with a rev range up to 10,000 RPMs.
 Abarth also introduced a new feature to its engine that combined both supercharging and turbocharging (sometimes called “twin-charging” or “double supercharging”).
 This was to improve torque across the entire RPM range and also help reduce turbo-lag at lower revs to improve throttle response on tight rally stages.
 The system was incredibly complicated since electronic controls were not advanced enough at the time.
 As such, Abarth’s twin-charging setup relied on pneumatic actuators and release valves.
 Later introduction of electronically controlled anti-lag systems would somewhat make twin-charging obsolete.

 The prototype “233 ATR 18S” engine was ready for testing before the first rolling chassis of the Delta S4 had even been completed.
 As such, the Abarth engineers crudely modified the rear section of a Rallye 037 to help mimic the S4’s exterior features.
 Due to its unique appearance, the prototype was nicknamed “Mazinga” (for the Japanese anime character).
 The exercise provided some much needed data.